CSbyGB/pentips/digital-skills/useful-linux.md

 - `-amin -60` accessed in the last 60 minutes
 - `-size 5M` get files that are 5MB

+## Grep

+- If you are looking for a specific thing in a file you can grep a string on it.
+- `cat file.txt | grep "keyword"` looking for keyword in file.txt
+- `-B 2` this option will show us the 2 lines before our keyword
+- `-A 2` This option will show su the 2 lines after our keyword

 ## Compare 2 files

 ### Extract unique occurrence from 2 files